Adam Doueihi: 2017–2019

 In 2017, he played 12 games for the Rabbitohs in the NYC, and was called upon to play for the Rabbitohs' feeder club, the North Sydney Bears, throughout the year.

 Doueihi made his international debut for Lebanon against Malta on 6 May 2017.
 In October 2017, he was named in Lebanon's 24-man squad for the 2017 World Cup.
 He played in their 32–16 win over Niue in a pre-tournament warm up match, landing 2 from 2 conversions.

 Doueihi made his debut for South Sydney in round 2 of the 2018 NRL season against Penrith.
-Doueihi made 15 appearances for Souths before suffering a season ending anterior cruciate ligament (ACL) knee injury in their 30–20 victory over Melbourne.
+He made 15 appearances for Souths before suffering a season ending anterior cruciate ligament (ACL) knee injury in their 30–20 victory over Melbourne.

-Doueihi made his long awaited return for South Sydney in round 12 of the 2019 NRL season against Parramatta which ended in a 26–14 loss at the new Western Sydney Stadium.
+Doueihi made his long awaited return for South Sydney in round 12 of the 2019 NRL season.
+He later said, "At a younger age it's a pretty cool thing to be versatile.
+I debuted at Souths in 2018 when Seibs was our coach.
+He played me pretty much every position in the backline so I got to learn all the different positions like half, five-eighth, fullback and centre – I even landed on the wing one game."

 With the signing of Latrell Mitchell for 2020, it left Doueihi on the outer with South Sydney.
 On 30 January 2020, Doueihi signed a four-year contract to return to his roots at Wests Tigers.